 China presented their comments as in DUR-14-05;

-in China IV durability mileage of 2w and 3w was different, in order to keep it consistent with Euro 4.
+in China IV durability mileage of two- and three-wheeled vehicles was different, in order to keep it consistent with Euro 4.

-In China V, which was still under discussion, China was considering merging the durability mileage of 2w and 3w.
+In China V, which was still under discussion, China was considering merging the durability mileage of two- and three-wheeled vehicles.

-China could agree with the US proposal to use the same requirements for 2w and 3w.
+China could agree with the US proposal to use the same requirements for two- and three-wheeled vehicles.

 EC, India and IMMA raised a study reservation on the USA proposal.